 - maintaining probity;

 - · demonstrating ethical conduct;

-- avoiding and managing conflicts of interest; and
+- · avoiding and managing conflicts of interest; and

-- obtaining best value for money.
+- obtaining good value for money.

-4.4 Evaluation of Quotations
+4.6 Evaluation of Quotations

-Quotations are awarded to the supplier providing the best value for money outcome, following a transparent and defensible evaluation process conducted in accordance with Council's Tendering and Contract Administration Guidelines.
+Quotations are awarded to the supplier providing the good value for money outcome, following a transparent and defensible evaluation process conducted in accordance with Council's Tendering and Contract Administration Guidelines.

-4.5 Approval of Quotations & Invoices
+4.7 Approval of Quotations & Invoices